01604987/BTD-framework/README.md

 For a guide on how to setup esp idf with visual studio code, please follow these [instructions](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md).

 ## Server
-This client will only run with the correct setup of the acompanying [server found here](https://github.com/01604987/BTD-server).
+This client will only run with the correct setup of the accompanying [server found here](https://github.com/01604987/BTD-server).
 Please follow the instructions provided in the README.md of the server repository.

 # How to install the Client